ThaddeusWilliams/PUSI-16/README.md

 # PUSI-16
-"Pong Using Simple Instructions" (
+"Pong Using Simple Instructions" (Tihs is the GD Script Version)